Office of Postsecondary Education, Department of Education.

 (iv) The way the applicant plans to use its resources and personnel to achieve each objective; and

-(v) A clear description of how the applicant will ensure that project participants who are otherwise eligible to participate are selected without regard to race, color, national origin, gender, age, or handicapping condition.
+(v) A clear description of how the applicant will ensure that project Start Printed Page 68914participants who are otherwise eligible to participate are selected without regard to race, color, national origin, gender, age, or handicapping condition.

 (b) Quality of key personnel.
 (10 points)